 Affordable Columbus health insurance plans are available for enrollment.
 Compare free online quotes and choose quality single or family medical coverage either on or off the Marketplace.
 Franklin County offers attractive rates, large provider networks, and low-cost Customized Exchange coverage.
 Buckeye State Seniors can also easily shop for Medigap plans.
 Supplement, Advantage, and Part D prescription drug options are offered.

 Small group benefits can also be provided if you own a small business (SHOP Exchange).
-We help you find, compare, and enroll in personal individual plans provided by the top-rated companies, such as Anthem Blue Cross, Aetna, Medical Mutual, Molina, and CareSource.
-Humana, UnitedHealthcare, and Aetna, offer many Senior, Group, short-term, dental, and vision plans.
+We help you find, compare, and enroll in personal individual plans provided by the top-rated companies, such as Anthem Blue Cross, Medical Mutual, Ambetter, Molina, Oscar, and CareSource.
+Humana, UnitedHealthcare, Cigna, Humana, and Aetna, offer many Senior, Group, short-term, dental, and vision plans.

 The rates you view are guaranteed to be the lowest available prices (It's illegal to quote higher rates) from the most respected licensed carriers.
-There never is any cost or fee when you review or apply for coverage.
-Whether your existing policy is being terminated, or you are applying for coverage for the first time, our experience (37 years) will save you money.
+There are no costs or fees when you review plan options or apply for coverage.
+Whether your existing policy is being terminated, or you are enrolling for coverage for the first time, our experience and expert advice (37 years) will save you money.

 But just as importantly, we believe you should be able to maximize your benefits, so we take the time to insure your policy is the perfect fit.
 We also keep you updated on any significant changes to premiums, policies or federal legislation.
 It's not unusual for plans to become discontinued, forcing you to enroll in new coverage.
 For example, as President Trump's healthcare initiatives become available, we publish reviews, plan descriptions, and of course, rates.

 Seniors covered by Medicare benefits are not eligible for federal instant tax credits or Marketplace plans.
 However, there are many low-cost Medigap and Medicare Advantage options that can potentially reduce total healthcare costs, including premiums for coverage.
 Upon request, we provide a comprehensive comparison of multiple top-rated carriers.
 Some of the popular companies include AARP (UnitedHealthcare), Aetna, Anthem, Blue Cross and Blue Shield, Transamerica, Central States, Humana, Equitable, Gerber, United American, Medical Mutual, Cigna, and Medico.

 Impact Of Obamacare In Ohio

-In 2014, the Affordable Care Act (ACA Legislation) started to reduce your premium with financial subsidies in the form of instant tax credits.
+Five years ago, the Affordable Care Act (ACA Legislation) started to reduce your premium with financial subsidies in the form of instant tax credits.
 Depending on your MAGI (Modified Adjusted Gross Income), you may be eligible for up to $12,000 ($1,000 per month) of assistance.
-During Open Enrollment (November 1 to January 31st), you project your household income for the following year, which determines your subsidy.
+During Open Enrollment (November 1 to December 15th), you project your household income for the following year, which determines your subsidy.
 Don't worry!
 We will calculate it for you.

 If you forgot to sign up, an SEP (Special Enrollment Period) may allow you to apply for a plan without waiting for the next Open Enrollment period.
 If you don't qualify for an SEP, additional options are provided that will cover you for the remainder of the calendar year.
 NOTE: Currently, Premier, HealthSpan, and SummaCare do not offer Marketplace plans in Central Ohio.
-We will provide details of plans and rates if this changes.
-More carriers are expected to offer coverage in Franklin County in 2018 and 2019.
+We always provide details of plans and rates from all participating companies.
+More carriers are expected to offer coverage in Franklin County in 2020.

 Franklin County Prices Are Low Compared To Other Areas In The State